 - Abstracts must be received by 11:59 p.m.
-Pacific time, Tuesday, March 12, 2024.
+Pacific time, Tuesday, February 25, 2025.
 Abstracts may be edited up until the deadline.
 Abstracts will be considered ineligible for review if they are incomplete.
 Abstracts that are unpaid or have payment issues will not be considered.
 If you do not receive a confirmation receipt, follow up with ASTRO to confirm your "complete" status. - 2.
-Notifications: The person listed as Presenting Author will be notified via email of the disposition of the abstract by June 7, 2024.
-Abstract acceptance obligates the author to present the paper at the inperson meeting and pay the meeting registration fee.
+Notifications: The person listed as Presenting Author will be notified via email of the disposition of the abstract by Thursday, May 15, 2025.
+Abstract acceptance obligates the author to present the paper at the in-person meeting and pay the meeting registration fee.
 If circumstances prevent in-person meeting attendance, you must notify ASTRO and arrange for a co-author to present the abstract on your behalf. - 3.
-Revisions: Please proof your abstract carefully for formatting, spelling and data errors.
+Revisions: Please proof your abstract carefully for formatting, spelling, and data errors.
 Pay special attention to the author order and presenting author designation.
 Review your confirmation email, as this is how the abstract will be published.
-You can make updates to your abstract until the submission deadline, March 12.
-After that date, errors can be corrected if sent to ASTRO by July 19, 2024.
+You can make updates to your abstract until the submission deadline, Tuesday, February 25, 2025.
+After that date, errors can be corrected if sent to ASTRO by July 15, 2025.
 After this date, we cannot make any corrections.
 This rule is strictly enforced.
 Please note: Revisions should not be substantive and should not alter the results or the conclusions of the abstract.
 Revisions are meant only to correct errors that were made in the initial submission. - 4.
-Withdrawals: If you choose to withdraw your abstract, please change your decision to "withdraw" in the Speaker Center by July 19, 2024, and notify ASTRO staff via email.
-After this date, your abstract will be published exactly as it was submitted in the International Journal of Radiation Oncology Biology Physics (Red Journal).
+Withdrawals: If you choose to withdraw your abstract, please change your decision to "withdraw" in the Speaker Center by July 15, 2025, and notify ASTRO staff via email.
+After this date, your abstract will

-- 5. Submission of an abstract conveys permission to be posted online and printed in the International Journal of Radiation Oncology Biology Physics (Red Journal). - 6.
-Late-breaking Abstracts: The late-breaking abstract submission site will open on June 26, 2024, and close July 12, 2024.
+- be published exactly as it was submitted in the International Journal of Radiation Oncology Biology Physics (Red Journal). - 5.
+Submission of an abstract conveys permission to be posted online and printed in the International Journal of Radiation Oncology Biology Physics (Red Journal). - 6.
+Late-breaking Abstracts: The late-breaking abstract submission site will open on June 24, 2025, and close on July 10, 2025.